danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 <img src="/assets/images/trading_1/plot_5.png"/>

-It is a little hard to tell, but they appear to be tracking eachother pretty well.

 One more statistic to check is the cumulative return.
 The cumulative return considers the signed percent change in stock price for an entire interval as opposed to a relative to the previous day.
 Generally, we care about the cumulative return over the entire period of interest.